Relaxed Equivariance via Multitask Learning: Experiments and Discussion

-From the results presented in \hyperref[tab:performance:MD17]{Table \ref*{tab:performance:MD17}}, GNN trained with REMUL outperforms EGNN in six out of eight molecules.
-Interestingly, a standard GNN, without data augmentation or REMUL, surpasses the performance of EGNN for two molecules: Aspirin and Toluene.
-In \hyperref[fig:md17]{Figure \ref*{fig:md17}} \& \hyperref[fig:Additional MD17]{Figure \ref*{fig:Additional MD17}}, we observe that the optimal performance of each molecule is attained at different values of the penalty parameter $\beta$.
+From the results presented in Table \ref{tab:performance:MD17}, GNN trained with REMUL outperforms EGNN in six out of eight molecules.
+Interestingly, a standard GNN, without data augmentation or REMUL, surpasses the performance of EGNN on multiple molecules, such as Aspirin and Toluene.
+In Figure \ref{fig:md17} \& Figure \ref{fig:Additional MD17}, we observe that the optimal performance of each molecule is attained at different values of the penalty parameter $\beta$.
 For instance, Malonaldehyde exhibits a direct correlation between model performance and equivariance, where a higher $\beta$ yields better performance.
 Conversely, for most other molecules, there appears to be a pronounced trade-off where the best performance is achieved at a lower value of $\beta$.
 This is particularly evident with molecules like Aspirin, where a standard GNN architecture outperforms EGNN.
-We also plot the 3D structures of the eight molecules in \hyperref[fig:MD17 molecules structures]{Figure \ref*{fig:MD17 molecules structures}}.
+We also plot the 3D structures of the eight molecules in Figure \ref{fig:MD17 molecules structures}.
 Molecules such as Malonaldehyde, characterized by their symmetric components, might be ideally suited for equivariant design.
 However, this advantage does not apply to all molecules.
 Aspirin on the other side, might have an asymmetric structure and exhibit a range of interactions and dynamic states that equivariant models might simplify.
 Consequently, for such molecules, less equivariant models could potentially offer more accurate predictions.

+Finally, while REMUL also achieves competitive performance relative to other equivariant models such as EGNO and HEGNN, it is important to note that these models incorporate architectural elements that enhance geometric properties in distinct ways and might not be directly comparable to a simple GNN.
+For example, EGNO employs additional Fourier features, while HEGNN leverages high-degree steerable features.